nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Checking a student for his/her task list and score list

    1. Test case: `check x 1`<br>
    Expected: The first student in the student list will be checked.
-Student's task list and score list will then be displaied on the right side of the windows.
+Student's task list and score list will then be displayed on the right side of the windows.

    2. Test case: `check x 0`<br>
    Expected: No student will be checked, the task list and score list will not be updated.
 Error details shown in the status message.